Rice crispy treats are so nostalgic for me, and these vegan rice crispy treats are super delicious!

 It was tricky to make vegan rice crispy treats before good vegan marshmallows hit the scene, but now we have lots of good options!
 I used Sweet and Sara marshmallows for this recipe, but you could also use Dandies.

 I think a lot of folks grew up eating rice crispy treats as a special snack, but my nostalgia for these actually comes from college.
 I did my sophomore year at the University of Miami, and cereal treats were in the cafeteria almost daily.
 They made cereal treats out of whatever cereal was going stale, so we had Cap’n Crunch treats, Fruity Pebbles treats, Cocoa Puffs treats….it was almost an endless list!

 Every Christmas break Dave likes to make a big batch of Chex mix, and this break was no exception.
-The Chex mix recipe doesn’t use a whole box of Chex, and since we don’t eat a lot of cold cereal around here, we ended up with half a box of rice Chex that were going stale.
-It felt natural to channel the old UM caf and turn them into slightly unconventional rice crispy treats!
+The Chex mix recipe doesn’t use a whole box of Chex, and since we don’t eat a lot of cold cereal around here, we ended up with half a box of rice Chex that was going stale.
+It felt natural to channel the old UM caf and turn them into slightly unconventional vegan rice crispy treats!